 Additionally, this enhancement enables support for triggers based on tickets.
 Before, you could only trigger jobs off contacts, deals and companies in HubSpot.

-Now, any support or customer success ticket that is created or updated in HubSpot can kick off an automation.
+Now, we have made it easier than ever with a faster set-up process.
+Any support or customer success ticket that is created or updated in HubSpot can kick off an automation.
 Just select the object in the new drop down menu and you are set!

 Verified User Access via Workplace

-Getting work done with bot driven workflows in Workplace by Facebook is on the rise.
-So it’s important to ensure the person approving an expense or a hire, or a deal request is authorized to do so.
+Nowadays, getting work done with bot driven workflows in Workplace by Facebook is on the rise.
+Therefore, it’s important to ensure whoever is approving an expense or a hire, or a deal request is authorized to do so.

 Previously, everything had to take place as the authenticating user – so if Sam had set up the Salesforce connection, the action taken would occur as if Sam had logged in to Salesforce.
 When users in Workplace needed to access data in other applications using their own login, they had to simply leave workspace and log in to the application themselves.

-Now, with Verified User Access, users will be prompted to authenticate with their own credentials in other applications when taking actions through Workplace like approvals, assignments, escalations or others.
-Behind the scene workbot will only let authorized users complete the action, and prevent unauthorized changes.
+Hence, we have introduced Verified User Access.
+Be prompted to authenticate with your own credentials in other applications when taking actions through Workplace.
+This would include approvals, assignments, escalations or others.
+Behind the scenes, Workbot will only let authorized users complete the action, and prevent unauthorized changes.